Melissa Nalley Barker

 I'm often your first point of contact.

-When you call, you may speak with me.
-I'll listen to your situation, answer initial questions, and schedule your consultation.
+When you call, text, or email, you may speak with me.
+I’ll listen to your situation, answer initial questions, and schedule your free consultation with David.

 I keep your case moving.